K'tut Tantri: Death and legacy

 Following her death, she was cremated following a non-religious memorial service on 9 August 1997.
 Her coffin was draped by the Indonesian flag and Balinese yellow and white clothes.
 Her funeral was attended by the deputy Indonesian Ambassador to Australia, by Bill Morrison the former Australian Ambassador to Indonesia and his wife, and by several filmmakers, scriptwriters, anthropologists, and a historian.
 Her remains were cremated while her estate was distributed to poor Indonesian children.
-Despite her services to the Indonesian Republic, she was omitted from most of the official Indonesian records of the independence struggle and has received little serious scholarly attention.
+Despite her services to the Indonesian Republic, she was omitted from most of the official Indonesian records of the independence struggle.

 The Indonesian diplomat Suryono Darusman confirmed most of K'tut Tantri's account including her work as a broadcaster for the Voice of Free Indonesia and speechwriter for President Sukarno, and her voyage to Singapore and Australia to publicize the Indonesian republican cause.
 However, he noted that despite her contributions to the Indonesian nationalist cause, the Indonesians were uncomfortable with her unorthodox lifestyle and her exaggerated claims for attention.
-According to Darusman, the Indonesians never bothered to find out her real name.
-The Singaporean historian Yong Mun Cheong also observed that the vituperative nature of her radio broadcasts in support of the Republican cause caused some embarrassment for the Indonesians.
+Singaporean historian Yong Mun Cheong also observed that the vituperative nature of her radio broadcasts in support of the Republican cause caused some embarrassment for the Indonesians.
 This led them to smuggle her out of Indonesia to Singapore in 1947, officially on the pretext that the Dutch would try to arrest her at the first opportunity.
+Despite years of support from Adam Malik and other veterans, her star faded among Indonesians in later years due to her wistful attitude towards the "glory days" of the revolution, her anachronistic praise for Sukarno, and her inability to pay hotel bills.